Holly Hallstrom: Other game show appearances

 Hallstrom also appeared several times as a guest panelist on Match Game.
 In the early 1990s, she made several appearances on Family Feud with her The Price Is Right co-stars, most of whom played against the cast of The Young and the Restless.

+Personal life

+Holly had a relationship with John Darby who had a role in The Young and The Restless.
+The relationship lasted about two years from 1984 to 1986.